ALASdoo/alasdoo_com_v2/content/english/career/automated-quality-assurance-qa-engineer.md

 - Enjoy sponsored lunch, fresh fruit, and delicious coffee at work
 - Enjoy a customized bonus you can use as you wish (gym/private health insurance, etc.)
+- Friday bars, table tennis tournaments, and gaming sessions on a PS5

 ---